ripred/Coder-X/architecture_and_maintenance.md

 # Coder-X Python Assistant

-## Architecture and Maintenance
+**Architecture & Maintenance Guide**

+Welcome to the Coder-X codebase!
+This guide is designed for developers new to the project, providing a clear overview of core architecture, configuration, testing philosophy, and best practices for maintenance.
+Use this document as your primary reference for understanding how Coder-X works and how to contribute effectively.

+---

-### Configuration Management
+## 1. Configuration Management

-- **2025-04-15: CLI config subsystem refactored for robustness and extensibility.**
-- Now uses a Pydantic V2 schema (`CoderXConfig`) for all config validation and IO, ensuring type safety and future-proofing.
+**Overview:**
+Coder-X uses a robust, type-safe configuration system based on [Pydantic V2](https://docs.pydantic.dev/2.0/) schemas.
+All configuration is validated and loaded through a single schema (`CoderXConfig`), ensuring consistency and reliability across the CLI, runtime, and tests.

+**Key Features:**
+- **Unified Config:** All config logic (loading, saving, validation) is centralized, so runtime and tests behave identically.
-- CLI config commands (`show`, `set`, `unset`, `setup`) are implemented as a Typer group.
-All output is structured JSON for scripting and testability.
+- **CLI Integration:** Configuration commands (`show`, `set`, `unset`, `setup`) are available via the CLI, implemented with [Typer](https://typer.tiangolo.com/).
+All CLI output is structured JSON, making scripting and automation easy.
-- Config loading is robust: empty or invalid files are handled gracefully, always returning a valid config object.
+- **Error Handling:** Empty or invalid config files are handled gracefully, always producing a valid config object or clear error.
-- All config commands and edge cases are covered by comprehensive tests in `tests/test_config_cli.py`.

-#### Unified Configuration and Testing Philosophy
+**Best Practices for Developers:**
-- **Goal:** Ensure that the configuration loader, saver, and schema work identically in both runtime and testing contexts, with no silent fallback to defaults or overwriting of user/test values.
+- Always use the real config loader in both code and tests—never bypass with mocks or stubs.
-- Coverage and correctness are prioritized over "passing" tests.

-#### Maintenance/Tracking
-- **Next Steps:**
-  - Update/add tests to assert error handling and round-trip.
-  - Ensure all features use the real config logic in both runtime and testing.
+- When adding features, ensure config changes are reflected in both the schema and CLI.

-#### Environment Variables
+- Add or update tests to cover new config edge cases and error handling.

+**Environment Variables:**
+Coder-X supports advanced customization via environment variables.
+Defaults are safe, but you can override for custom deployments or testing:

 | Variable                  | Default                             | Description                                      |
 |---------------------------|-------------------------------------|--------------------------------------------------|